3 tips for a Happy July 4th…for your & your cat!

 by

-• Enjoy your fireworks somewhere else.
-Setting off loud noises at your own home can terrorize your pets.
-You’ll both have more fun if the big booms are well away from home.
+Enjoy fireworks elsewhere.
+Setting off loud noises at your own home can terrorize all your pets.
+You’ll both have more fun if the big booms are far away.
+Banning Lewis Ranch, Ft.
+Carson and Ford Amphitheater are all offering fireworks to the public this year.

-• Make a Panic Room for your cat.
-Remember that Safe Room where you started out your kitty when he or she was introduced into your home?
-Unless that became a scary place to be for some reason, it can be a soothing place to be while fireworks happen, especially if you’re having a party.
+Give them a Safe Room.
+Remember that room where you started out your kitty when he or she first came home?
+If your cat still feels safe there, this can be a soothing place to be while fireworks happen.
+This works especially well if you’re hosting a July 4th party too.
+Here’s how:

-Close the blinds to keep out the flashes of light.
+Close the curtains/blinds to keep out flashes of light and dampen the booms.

-Turn on some white noise, a mellow music playlist or movie.
+Turn on white noise, a mellow music playlist or quiet summer movie (maybe Sand Lot not Jaws 🙀).

-Bring in your cat’s favorite toys and give them a good play session before you leave.
+Grab your cats’ favorite wand toys and give them a good play session before you leave.

-Leave their favorite food treat as you go.
+Leave their favorite food treat when you go or leave a puzzle feeder full of goodies.

-Remember, a Panic Room works well for thunderstorms too!
+Remember, their Safe Room works well for thunderstorms and regular parties too!

 Other Blog